wghilliard/wghilliard.github.io/_posts/2020-11-21-testing-miniseries-part-one.markdown

 ---

-I've decided to break down my initial attempt at discussing this topic of *The Cost of Inadequate Testing* in to a Miniseries - welcome to Part One.
+I've decided to break down my initial attempt at discussing this topic of *The Cost of Inadequate Testing* in to a miniseries of articles - welcome to Part One.

 ## Miniseries - Part One - The (Formulated) Cost of Inadequate Testing